 From the Arabic meaning ‘storys’ HEKAYAT is a majestic maceration of mature Siberian musk and a vibrant buttery rose Mysore sandalwood.
 Unbeknownst to many, Mysore sandalwood oil is an oil that initially became famous from one specific factory (Government Soap Factory, Mysore) in the city of Mysore.
 With the oil becoming famous very quickly alongside it the wonderful soap it produced, the easier name of Mysore replaced the longer name of the factory and it was simply dubbed ‘Mysore oil’.
 What many people do not realise is that the very same company that had distilled the Mysore sandalwood oil for decades is still in business today and continues to produce Mysore sandalwood oil.
 Many incorrectly claim that pure high quality Mysore sandalwood oil isn’t available – that simply isn’t true. though it is difficult to buy small quantities from large government factories these establishments still produce high quality oils.

 I receive many queries from enthusiasts asking how we prepare our ingredients – here is your chance to experience both the sandalwood oil and the macerated musk.
-What we are offering is a maceration pack; 2.5ml of Mysore Sandalwood Oil and 2.5ml of the Siberian Musk maceration in the same oil.
-Consisting of aged Sandalwood and musk, this maceration is not a mere few grains at the bottom of a bottle, or meagre specs to make you feel good rather approx 30% by volume of musk to oil, so you will have a dense layer of musk grains at the bottom of the bottle.
+What we are offering is a maceration consisting of aged Sandalwood and musk, this maceration is not a mere few grains at the bottom of a bottle, or meagre specs to make you feel good rather approx 30% by volume of musk to oil, so you will have a dense layer of musk grains at the bottom of the bottle.

 The fragrance of middle eastern royalty, natural, niche and luxury.